razeen-cyber/Uber-Data-Analysis/README.md

 # Uber-Data-Analysis
-Project focused on Analyzing the Uber data set
+Project focused on Analyzing the Uber data set from kaggle.com
+- Purely for practice purpose